-(A) A school district, county DD board, or eligible nonpublic school operating a preschool program shall house the program in buildings that meet the following requirements:
+(A) A school district, county DD board, community school, or eligible nonpublic school operating a preschool program shall house the program in buildings that meet the following requirements:

 (2) The building is in compliance with fire and safety laws and regulations as evidenced by reports of annual school fire and safety inspections as conducted by appropriate local authorities.

 (3) The school is in compliance with rules established by the state board of education regarding school food services.

 (4) The facility includes not less than thirty-five square feet of indoor space for each child in the program.
 Safe play space, including both indoor and outdoor play space, totaling not less than sixty square feet for each child using the space at any one time, shall be regularly available and scheduled for use.

 (5) First aid facilities and space for temporary placement or isolation of injured or ill children are provided.

 (B) Each school district, county DD board, community school, or eligible nonpublic school that operates, or proposes to operate, a preschool program shall submit a building plan including all information specified by the state board of education to the board not later than the first day of September of the school year in which the program is to be initiated.
 The board shall determine whether the buildings meet the requirements of this section and section 3301.53 of the Revised Code, and notify the superintendent of its determination.
 If the board determines, on the basis of the building plan or any other information, that the buildings do not meet those requirements, it shall cause the buildings to be inspected by the department of education.
 The department shall make a report to the superintendent specifying any aspects of the building that are not in compliance with the requirements of this section and section 3301.53 of the Revised Code and the time period that will be allowed the district, county DD board, or school to meet the requirements.

 Amended by 131st General Assembly File No. TBD, HB 64, §101.01, eff.
 9/29/2015.